List of Ace Attorney characters: Kristoph Gavin

 Kristoph Gavin (牙琉 霧人, Garyū Kirihito) is a defense attorney who previously employed Apollo Justice.
 He is known for his calm demeanor, noted to be "the Coolest Defense in the West."
-He served as Justice's co-counsel for Phoenix Wright's trial, where he was accused of murdering traveler, Shadi Smith (浦伏 影郎, Urafushi Kagerō).However, he was quickly put on the witness stand when Wright accused Gavin of committing the murder himself, leading to his incarceration.
+He served as Justice's co-counsel for Phoenix Wright's trial, where he was accused of murdering traveler, Shadi Smith (浦伏 影郎, Urafushi Kagerō).
+However, he was quickly put on the witness stand when Wright accused Gavin of committing the murder himself, leading to his incarceration.

-He also poisoned Vera Misham (絵瀬 まこと, Ese Makoto) by putting atroquinine, a very potent poison into nail polish that was given to her as a “good luck charm”.
+He also poisoned Vera Misham (絵瀬 まこと, Ese Makoto) by putting atroquinine, a very potent poison into nail polish that was given to her as a "good luck charm".
 Whenever she bit her nails with the nail polish on, she became poisoned, then was sent to a hospital and miraculously survived due to the dosage of poison being under the lethal dose.

 He was called as a witness once again for the trial of Vera Misham, after being visited by Phoenix in his prison cell.

 Alita Tiala

-Alita Tiala (並奈 美波, Namina Minami) was the fiancée of Wocky Kitaki (北木 滝太, Kitaki Takita), the heir of the Kitaki crime family.
+Alita Tiala (並奈 美波, Namina Minami) was the fiancée of Wocky Kitaki (北木 滝太, Kitaki Takita), son of Plum Kitaki and Winfred "Big Wins" Kitaki, and the heir of the Kitaki crime family.
 She enlisted Apollo to defend Wocky in court, during a seemingly unrelated array of incidents he was charged by Phoenix to investigate.

 Apollo eventually discovers her former occupation as nurse under Pal Meraktis (宇狩 輝夫, Ukari Teruo), the doctor Wocky is accused of killing.
 Tiala and Meraktis discovered a nearly fatal bullet in Wocky's chest that would kill him with much more movement.
 Apollo exposes the truth in court, enraging Tiala, who was certain he would fail to defend Wocky.